rinse-repeat/zig-gh-helper/README.md

       zig-version: 0.9.1
 ```

+Where the `with:` keys are:
+ - os / string: the GitHub runner to be used
+ - use-cache / boolean: Cache the Zig ?
+Strongly recommended
+ - ext-cache / string: Cache key suffix
+ - zig-version / string: Zig Version - 0.9.1 version supported atm (feel free to PR more checksums)

 You can also install multiple Zig's from a matrix e.g. [matrix.json](matrix.json) in this repo:

 e.g. see it full: https://github.com/rinse-repeat/zig-gh-helper/blob/main/.github/workflows/zig_test.yml